Is Reading Good Before Bed? An Exhaustive (and Exhausting) Analysis

 How Long Should You Read Before Bed?

-Ah, the million-dollar question, or the question that could save you from a million sleepless nights.
-As alluring as it might be to polish off a novel in one sitting, moderation is key.
-Try to aim for 20-30 minutes of reading time.
+Indeed, answering this crucial question could prevent numerous nights of insomnia.
+Although it may be tempting to read a novel in one sitting, moderation is key.
+Try to pace yourself.o aim for 20-30 minutes of reading time.
 This will help you unwind without getting so engrossed that you’re flipping pages when the sun rises.

 Is Reading in Bed Bad for Sleep?